core-process/inline-console/readme.md

 ## Usage

 The default export of `inline-console` is a simple React component.
-It offers a single property named `redirect` of type `Boolean` to control redirect behavior of `console.log` and its siblings.
+It offers a property named `redirect` of type `Boolean` to control redirect behavior of `console.log` and its siblings.
+Furthermore you can provide an [options](http://terminal.jcubic.pl/api_reference.php#options) and an [interpreter](http://terminal.jcubic.pl/api_reference.php#interpreter) property.
 The component renders a `div` element with the CSS class `terminal` attached.
 This `div` element gets populated by `jquery.terminal`.

-Example:
+Example 1:

 ```js
 import InlineConsole from 'inline-console';